EhsaanFayazShah/NamasteReact/Namaste/namaste react code/Readme.txt

     }
   }
 }
-Multiple Targets: The configuration allows us to define separate entry points for different parts of our application, such as the frontend and backend.
+Multiple Targets: The configuration allows us to define separate entry points for different parts of our application, such as the front end and back end.
 This is particularly useful for large-scale applications with distinct frontend and backend components.

- Parcel's default behavior is to build the first target listed in the targets object.
+ Parcel's default behaviour is to build the first target listed in the target object.
 If we want to build a different target, we can specify it using the --target option in the command line:

 parcel build --target backend

+PARCEL BUILD.
+To build our web application for production using Parcel we run this cmd 'npx parcel build index.html'.

+Parcel Build Process:
+When we execute npx parcel build index.html, Parcel performs the following steps:
+Bundling: Parcel analyzes our project’s dependencies, including HTML, CSS, JavaScript, and other assets referenced from index.html.
+Optimization: It applies various optimizations, such as minification, scope hoisting, and tree shaking.
+Output: Parcel generates a production-ready bundle (usually in a dist/ or build/ folder) containing all necessary files.
+Scope Hoisting: Parcel optimizes the bundle by reducing the number of function closures, improving performance.
+Cache Busting: It assigns unique filenames to assets to ensure proper cache invalidation when deploying updates. parcel cleans our code like console.logs. etc. and caches frequently used files.

+As we know static media takes time to load on the web app.
+Parcel caches while developing.
+It optimizes Images used by the web app.
+Parcel adds polyfills (compatible with older browsers).
+Parcel uses parcel-cache.
+Parcel manages our port numbers if more than one are being currently used.
+Parcel uses consistent hashing algorithm to cache the things up.
+(For bundling) Parcel orchestrates(arranges) things for us .
+Parcel has its own dependencies as well.

+Direct-Dependencies : React and React-DOM are direct dependencies used by the project.
+Babel is used for transpilation (browser compatible).

+Transitive/ Indirect Dependencies: Package manager (Parcel) takes care of the transitive dependencies of our code.